tsuru Installer provides a way to install tsuru API and its required components locally or on remote hosts.

 Customizing the installation¶

-install command accepts a configuration file as parameter to customize the
+install command accepts two configuration files as parameters to customize the

 For example, to install tsuru on amazon ec2, one could create the following file: